cosmicexplorer/helm-rg/README.md

     - [x] needs to dedup results from the same line
         - [x] should also merge the colorations
         - [x] this might be easier without using the `--vimgrep` flag (!!!)
-    - [ ] can insert markers on either side of each line to find the text added or removed!!!! (huge)
+    - [ ] can insert markers on either side of each line to find the text added or removed
-    - [ ] **CAN CHANGE THE FILENAME BY EDITING THE FILE LINE!!!!
-(HUGE)**
+    - [ ] can change the filename by editing the file line
     - [ ] can expand the windows of text beyond single lines at a time
         - and pop into another buffer for a quick view if you want

-Example output without `--vimgrep`:

-    src/python/pants/reporting/plaintext_reporter.py <- get the file name in a buffer-local
-    221:      workunit.start_delta_string, <- highlighted -- add a property to the text saying where to jump to that we check in the (persistent?) action

-    src/python/pants/reporting/html_reporter.py
-    105:              <span class="timedelta">{workunit.start_delta_string}</span>

-    src/python/pants/base/workunit.py
-    227:  def start_delta_string(self):
-    280:                'outcome', 'start_time_string', 'start_delta_string']:

 - [x] color all results in the file in the async action!
-    - [x] don't recolor when switching to a different result in the same file!
+    - [ ] don't recolor when switching to a different result in the same file!
         - (actually just whenever file path matches a defcustom regexp)
-- [x] toggle `--smart-case` like we do with glob strings
-    - see `helm-rg-default-case-sensitivity` and friends
+- [ ] add testing
+  - [ ] should be testing all of our interactive functions
+      - in all configurations (for all permutations of `defcustom` values)
+  - [ ] also everything that's called by helm
+      - does helm have any frameworks to make integration testing easier?
 - [ ] publish `update-commentary.el` and the associated machinery
-    - as an npm package, MELPA package, pandoc writer, ???
+    - as an npm package, MELPA package, pandoc writer, *???*
 - [ ] make a keybinding for running `helm-rg` on dired marked files
     - then you could do an `f3` search, bounce to dired, then immediately `helm-rg` on just the file paths from the `f3` search, *which would be sick*